climbcat/baselayer/README.md

 - A wrapper for random number generation found on the web (see random.h for details).

 These are intended as light-weight alternatives: Compact, understandable and modifiable.

+The CMakeLists.txt file serves as the vscode project file, and as such it simply builds main.cpp.